-Take your pain medication as prescribed by your surgeon.
-Gradually, as more time goes by, you should be able to increase the length of time between pills or decrease the number of pills.
-Please do not take any over-the-counter pain relievers that contain aspirin or acetaminophen (Tylenol) with your prescribed pain medication, unless directed by your surgeon.
+Take your prescribed pain medication every six hours as needed (or as directed by your surgeon).
+Gradually, as more time goes by, you should be able to increase the length of time between pills or decrease the number of pills from two to one.
+Please do not take any over-the-counter pain relievers that contain aspirin or acetaminophen to manage your pain in addition to your prescription.